microsoft/simple-filter-mixer/README.md

 Simple Filter Mixer
 ===================

-Simple Filter Mixer is an example application for Windows Phone demonstrating the use of Nokia Imaging SDK APIs, combining multiple filters together and demonstrating each of the available filter in the SDK.
+Simple Filter Mixer is an example application for Windows Phone demonstrating the use of Imaging SDK APIs, combining multiple filters together and demonstrating each of the available filter in the SDK.
 This sample also demonstrates on-demand creation of the filters using reflection.

 This example application is hosted in GitHub: https://github.com/nokia-developer/simple-filter-mixer/

 Developed with Microsoft Visual Studio 2013.
 Compatible with Windows Phone 8.1 and Windows 8.1.
 However, the user interface is optimised for the phone only and only the phone version is fully tested.
 Tested to work on: Nokia Lumia 930, Nokia Lumia 1020 and Nokia Lumia 1520.

 ![Main page](/doc/screenshots/MainPageFiltersAppliedWPSmall.png?raw=true "Main page")&nbsp;
 ![Filter selection page](/doc/screenshots/FiltersPageWPSmall.png?raw=true "Filter selection page")&nbsp;